Logo

 • Ser-Kyem: This is a traditional offering ceremony in which drinks are presented to spiritual figures, fostering a sense of community and devotion.

-Everest Mani Rimdu Festival Trek Route and Itinerary
+Everest Mani Rimdu Festival Trek Itinerary

 Day 01